What is safety?

-If not, why not?
-Are controlled risks and errors are acceptable in an inherently safe system?
+How are controlled risks and errors acceptable in an inherently unsafe system such as aviation?

-It is the controlled acceptance and correct management of risk that allows an organisation to generate profit
+Is it the controlled acceptance and correct management of risk that allows an organisation to generate profit?

 - heavy mining

-- carry out deliberate actions to achieve predictable results
+- carrying out deliberate actions to achieve predictable results

-- maintain a sense of ‘chronic unease’ (sometimes called ‘respectful distrust’)
+- maintaining a sense of ‘chronic unease’ (sometimes called ‘respectful distrust’)

-- HROs learn how to ‘fail in a safe way‘, and then ask 'how did we contribute to this failure?“
+- learning how to ‘fail in a safe way‘, and then asking ‘how did we contribute to this failure?“

-ICAO utilised the work of Professors James Reason and Patrick Hudson (among others), that brought organisational failures and safety culture as foremost consideration in accident causation.
+ICAO utilised the work of Professors James Reason and Patrick Hudson (among others), to bring organisational failure and safety culture to the forefront in consideration for accident causation.

-The Reason model of accident causation describes how the breach of multiple system defences could result in an accident.
-Professor James Reason also argued that single point failures in complex systems like aviation should not be consequential.
-The defence failures (breaches) could be both active or latent failures.
+The Reason model of accident causation describes how breaches of multiple system defences can result in accidents.
+Professor James Reason argued that single point failures in complex systems like aviation, that are well defended by layers of defence, are rarely consequential.
+The defence failures (breaches) can be both active or latent.

-An Active failure could be described as something that a conscious decision,regardless of the motivation; (Mistake, error, lapse, violation), resulted in a defence layer being breached.
+An Active failure is a decision,regardless of the motivation; (Mistake, error, lapse, violation), that results in a defence layer being breached.

 Example; maintenance crews using work-a-rounds to achieve operational efficiency when they know a procedure might be contrary to SOPs.

-A Latent failure is more insidious, it lies in wait and unknown until discovered.
+A Latent failure is more insidious, it lies in wait and is unknown until discovered.

-Example; An organisational manual that details company procedure, that happens to be contradictory to OEM manual perhaps prohibiting such action.
-The OEM manual was not thought to be checked on the assumption that the SOP writer had already done so.
+Example: An organisational manual that details company procedure, that happens to be contradictory to OEM manual perhaps prohibiting such action.

-The concept of an ‘organisational accident’ considers how the processes that an organisation could have reasonable control over (such as policy, planning, communication, supervision and how resources are allocated) might act as defenses against an accident.
-Unfortunately, when mis-managed, could act in reverse as pathways to the opposite outcome.
+The concept of an ‘organisational accident’ considers how the processes that an organisation could have reasonable control over (such as policy, planning, communication, supervision and how resources are allocated) should act as defenses against an accident.
+Unfortunately, when mis-managed, the same processes can lead to accidents and incidents.

 Practical drift and normalisation of deviation

-Practical drift is where a system’s baseline performance ‘drifts away’ from the design parameters.
-This could be due to a system being ulitlised more effectively than expected, and where performance exceeds the intention as the operator uses initiative and innovation to maximise efficiency.
-Unfortunately it could also result in less than expected performance due to misuse, misunderstanding or a lack of appropriate training or supervision.
+Practical drift occurs where a system’s baseline performance ‘drifts away’ from the design parameters.
+Drift could be due to a system being utilised more effectively than expected, and where performance exceeds expectation.
+However, it could also result in less than expected performance due to misuse, misunderstanding or a lack of appropriate training or supervision.

-It is defined 'drift' because it will inevitably be the result of daily use where the movement away from baseline performance is barely detectable, and is due to external circumstances outside the design criteria of the system.
+Practical Drift is the barely detectable movement away from baseline performance, due to external circumstances outside the design criteria of the system.

 An absence of evidence is not evidence of absence…